 Ducks are far more vulnerable to predators than their barnyard poultry peers, chickens.
-There is a very good reason the phrase “sitting duck” was coined.
-These meat and egg birds have no natural means of self defense against common duck predators.
+There is an excellent reason the phrase “sitting duck” was coined.
+These meat and egg birds have no natural means of self-defense against common duck predators.
 Their beaks are rounded, their toenails are not sharp enough to cause harm, and nearly all domesticated breeds do not possess the ability to even attempt to flee by flying away.

 The only true means ducks have to protect themselves from predators is the diligence and skill their keepers use to build their duck house or coop and run.
-Ducks that are allowed to free range (like my flock) are even more vulnerable to predators.
-While there are means to help keep ducks safe from predators while free ranging, they are not foolproof and you should expect to occasionally lose a bird.
+Ducks that are allowed to free-range (like my flock) are even more vulnerable to predators.
+While there are means to help keep ducks safe from predators while free-ranging, they are not foolproof, and you should expect to lose a bird occasionally.

-To better protect ducks from predators you first have to determine what threats are looming around the corner.
-Securing the duck house or coop and run successfully and requires knowing exactly what type of predator is going to be trying to get in.
+To better protect ducks from predators, you first have to determine what threats are looming around the corner.
+Securing the duck house or coop and running successfully requires knowing exactly what type of predator will be trying to get in.
 Odds are, you will be facing multiple duck predators in search of an easy meal.

 Top 7 Duck Predators

-“Chicken hawks” are the most commonly referred to on farms and homesteads, and are perhaps the most deadly duck predator.
+“Chickenhawks” is the most commonly referred to on farms and homesteads and are perhaps the most deadly duck predator.
 While a hawk is not large enough and strong enough to carry off a mature large breed of duck, they can easily shred their back with the sharp talons on their feet and attempt to fly away with them.
-A couple of years ago I found one of my Jumbo Pekin ducks on a trail on the upper tier of the hills on our survival homestead.
+A couple of years ago, I found one of my Jumbo Pekin ducks on a trail on the upper tier of the hills on our survival homestead.
 My duck did not waddle all the way up there over rugged terrain.
-A strong hawk was apparently able to tote it some distance but it was too heavy and likely too squirmy, to pack and further and it fell to the ground.
-There were no bite marks on the neck of the duck or blood anywhere, so it was not a fox that grabbed it nor was it a bobcat or a coyote because the duck went missing during the early afternoon hours.
+A strong hawk was apparently able to tote it some distance, but it was too heavy and likely too squirmy to pack and further, and it fell to the ground.
+There were no bite marks on the neck of the duck or blood anywhere, so it was not a fox that grabbed it, nor was it a bobcat or a coyote because the duck went missing during the early afternoon hours.

-Trapping or shooting coyotes to protect ducks and other livestock from them is legal in states where they have been deemed “nuisance predators” but laws regarding when and how coyotes can be trapped or killed may vary widely by municipality or state.
+Trapping or shooting coyotes to protect ducks and other livestock from them is legal in states where they have been deemed “nuisance predators.”
+Still, laws regarding when and how coyotes can be trapped or killed may vary widely by municipality or state.

 Coyotes will burrow into a poultry bird coop or run just like a fox.
 Trenching around the perimeter of the duck house – coop and run one foot deep and lining the trench with hardware cloth will thwart burrowing predators.
-The hardware cloth will eventually rust and need replacement, but in my experience it takes a good five years until you have to retrench and replace the material.
+The hardware cloth will eventually rust and need replacement, but it takes a good five years until you have to retrench and replace the material, in my experience.

 These vile and sneaky rodents are one of the most dreaded duck predators on our homestead.
 They attack quickly and can kill multiple poultry birds in a single night.
 A mink may not consume all that they kill, but their sharp little claws will rip apart the neck flesh of the ducks and either kill them instantly or cause them to slowly and painfully die of shock.

-Mink can squeeze into a space that is not much bigger than a quarter – another reason not to use the pliable chicken wire on the duck house run.
-Following all of the burrowing duck predator prevention tips noted above, as well as ensuring the space around doors and window flaps are not large enough to allow a mink to wiggled through will help protect your flock from these killer rodents.
+Mink can squeeze into a not much bigger space than a quarter – another reason not to use the pliable chicken wire on the duck house run.
+Following all of the burrowing duck predator prevention tips noted above, as well as ensuring the space around doors and window flaps are not large enough to allow a mink to wiggled through, will help protect your flock from these killer rodents.

 Weasels are in this same rodent family and are also a duck predator.
 While they cannot get through a hole as small as a mink, they can squeeze into smaller spaces than many folks realize.
 Follow the burrowing predator and mink prevention tips to help keep weasels out of your duck house, as well.

 The only small duck predator as common as the mink throughout the United States is the raccoon.
-They burrow and claw their way into any space that is worn, torn, thin, or large enough for them to reach their paws into in an effort to score a meal.
+They burrow and claw their way into any space that is worn, torn, thin, or large enough for them to reach their paws to score a meal.

-In addition to the hardware cloth recommendation for the run and the burrowing duck predators tips, I also cannot recommend highly enough the use of a 2-step lock on all duck house and run doors and window flaps.
-A racoon can quite easily figure out a simple one step lock – especially of the hook and latch variety.
+In addition to the hardware cloth recommendation for the run and the burrowing duck predators tips, I cannot recommend highly enough the use of a 2-step lock on all duck houses and run doors and window flaps.
+A raccoon can easily figure out a simple one-step lock – especially of the hook and latch variety.

 Raccoons often seek out eggs, ducklings, and chicks, but that definitely should not lull you into a false sense of security.
 A coon WILL attack a mature duck if it is hungry enough – especially if no livestock guardian dog, guineas, or rooster is around to scare it off.
 I raise chickens, ducks, and guineas together for just this reason, to help protect the flock from common chicken and duck predators.